dart-archive/www.dartlang.org/src/site/articles/style-guide/index.markdown

 containsValue(String value) => getValues().some((v) => v == value);
 {% endhighlight %}
 </div>

+Members that don't fit on one line can still use `=>`, but if you find yourself cramming a single expression into several continued lines, it is probably cleaner to just use a curly body with an explicit `return`.

 #### AVOID boolean arguments unless their meaning is completely obvious.